akka/akka/akka-docs/scala/actors.rst

 ---------

-Since the hotswapped code is pushed to a Stack you can downgrade the code as well, all you need to do is to: Invoke the ``unbecome`` method from within the Actor.
+Since the hotswapped code is pushed to a Stack you can downgrade the code as well, all you need to do is to: Invoke the ``context.unbecome`` method from within the Actor.

 This will pop the Stack and replace the Actor's implementation with the ``PartialFunction[Any, Unit]`` that is at the top of the Stack.